So Far Away (Avenged Sevenfold song)

-"So Far Away" is a song by the American heavy metal band Avenged Sevenfold, released as the third single for their fifth studio album, Nightmare.
-The single was released on April 5, 2011 via Warner Bros.
-The song is a tribute to the band's original drummer Jimmy "The Rev" Sullivan, who died in December 2009.
+"So Far Away" is a song by American heavy metal band Avenged Sevenfold, released as the third single for their fifth studio album, Nightmare.
+The single was released on April 5, 2011, via Warner Records.
+The song is a tribute to the band's original drummer Jimmy "The Rev" Sullivan, who died in his sleep on December 28, 2009.

-Overview

-It is the band's third single released without former drummer The Rev, who died of an opioid overdose on December 28, 2009.
-In late March All Access Music Group mentioned that the third single from the album Nightmare would be "So Far Away", scheduled to be played on the radio starting on April 5, 2011.

 Writing

 In the special edition of Revolver magazine that was released the same day as the Nightmare album, Gates stated that he originally started out writing the song "So Far Away" in honor of his grandfather.
 However, the song is now primarily about his former bandmate, best friend and previous drummer of Avenged Sevenfold, The Rev, who died on December 28, 2009.

-This was the first Avenged Sevenfold song Gates wrote completely by himself since "I Won't See You Tonight Pt 1" on Waking the Fallen.
 During most concerts, the band performs the song as a tribute to the Rev by having the audience hold up their lighters or cell phones during the song as the stage background features a banner commemorating the Rev's legacy.

+Release

+"So Far Away" was first released by KROQ radio exclusively for one day on July 21, 2010.

+In late March 2011, it was revealed that "So Far Away" would be released as the third single from Nightmare.
+The song starting hitting radio stations April 5, 2011.